 So, what makes chatbots suitable — and useful — within a call centre environment?

-The most obvious answer is their ability to handle call routing, as seen in M&S’s call centre chatbot.
+The most obvious answer is their ability to handle call routing, as seen in M&S’s contact centre chatbot.

-Indeed, routing is currently the most common use for the call centre chatbot.
+Indeed, routing is currently the most common use for a chatbot.

 But it’s not the only thing the technology can do.